Stingers: episode guide

 Tuesday, July 20, 1999

-MacKenzie goes undercover in a women's prison.
-Her target is Nancy, a young woman convicted of mudering her husband, Jack Miller, a financial advisor who embezzled millions of dollars in an investment scam.
-The Unit's aim is to recover the money.
-But the investigation takes a strange turn when the possibility arises that Nancy could well be wrongly accused.
-Church investigates the dead husband's former friends and business associated and discovers more parties involved in the missing milllions than first expected.
+MacKenzie goes undercover in a women's prison in order to investigate Nancy, a young women convicted of murdering her embezzler husband.
+The Unit's aim is to recover some missing money, but their investigation takes an unexpected turn when the possibility arises that Nancy could have been wrongly convicted.
+Church investigates the dead husband's friends and business associates and discovers more parties involved in the missing millions than first expected.
 One of them knows the location of the money.
 One of them killed for it.

-Guest stars: Angela Twigg as Nancy Miller, Matt Robertson as Maurice Cabot, Elissa Elliott as Celeste Cabot, Helen Jones as Terri Lang, Madeleine Swain as Prison Officer, Cheryl Ballantine as Governor, Raymond Mow as Jack Miller
+Guest starring: Angela Twigg as Nancy Miller, Matt Robertson as Maurice Cabot, Elissa Elliott as Celeste Cabot, Helen Jones as Terri Lang, Madeleine Swain as Prison Officer, Cheryl Ballantine as Governor, Raymond Mow as Jack Miller; Stunt Performer: Stuart Fraser

 Playing With The Celibate Dead